GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-All repairs tend to destroy structure, to increase the entropy and disorder of a system.
+The best way to predict the future is to invent it.

-~ Fred Brooks
+~ Alan Kay
 <pre>

 </pre>